We listen before we advise

 Who will I be working with?

 Our comprehensive service necessitates a team approach for your financial planning.
-You will typically work with our advisors (Michael Goodwin, Gordon Menard, and Mark Hollis) on financial plan creation, goal setting, investment management, and ongoing plan revisions.
+You will typically work with our advisors (Michael Goodwin, Gordon Menard, Erich Kelley, and Mark Hollis) on financial plan creation, goal setting, investment management, and ongoing plan revisions.
 Our office manager, Nicole Eddy, is responsible for all administrative items including processing account changes, scheduling, and coordinating meetings.